kayjei/homeassistant-myuplink/README.md

 # homeassistant-myuplink
 Homeassistant integration for sensors in myUplink account

-1. Create an account on https://dev.myuplink.com/
+1. Create a dev account on https://dev.myuplink.com/
 2. Create API credentials
 3. Download this integration in HACS
 4. Add you credentials